JominJoseCA/dash-humanizer/README.md

 - Some websites with strict Content Security Policies may limit functionality
 - Extension must be reloaded after code changes during development

-## Frequently Asked Questions

-### Why use ellipsis instead of em-dashes?

-Em-dashes (—) are often used in formal writing to indicate breaks or parenthetical thoughts.
-Ellipsis (…) creates a more conversational, natural tone that many writers prefer for modern communication, especially in emails and social media.

-### Will this break my numeric ranges like "2019–2023"?

-No!
-The extension is smart enough to detect numeric ranges and preserve them.
-It only transforms dashes used as clause breaks in sentences.

-### Does it work offline?

-Yes!
-All processing happens locally in your browser.
-No internet connection is required for the extension to work.

-### Can I use this on mobile?

-Currently, this extension is designed for desktop Chrome browsers.
-Mobile Chrome doesn't support extensions in the same way.

-### Will it slow down my browser?

-No. The extension is highly optimized and uses less than 1% CPU and 5MB of memory.
-Transformations happen in milliseconds.

-### Can I disable it temporarily?

-Yes!
-Click the extension icon and toggle it off.
-You can re-enable it anytime without losing your settings.

-### Does it support other languages?

-The extension works with any language that uses em-dashes or en-dashes.
-The transformation logic is language-agnostic.

-### What's the difference between em-dash and en-dash?

-- **Em-dash (—)**: Longer dash, typically used for clause breaks
-- **En-dash (–)**: Shorter dash, typically used for ranges (2019–2023)

-By default, the extension only transforms em-dashes.
-You can enable en-dash transformation in settings.

-## License

-MIT License - Feel free to use, modify, and distribute this extension.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly using the provided test files
-5. Submit a pull request with a clear description

-Please ensure your code:
-- Follows the existing code style
-- Includes appropriate comments
-- Passes all existing tests
-- Maintains privacy and security standards

-## Support

-For issues, questions, or feature requests:
-- Check the [Troubleshooting](#troubleshooting) section above
-- Review the [Testing Guide](TESTING_GUIDE.md) for common issues
-- Open an issue on the project repository with:
-  - Chrome version
-  - Extension version
-  - Steps to reproduce the issue
-  - Expected vs actual behavior

----

-**Version**: 1.0.0
-**Last Updated**: November 2025